-Step 2: For each app, click the Assign Roles list and select the role you want to give the user for that app.
+Step 2: For each app, select the Assign Roles To Apps list then select the role you want to give the user for that app.
 A draft tag is displayed for each app that you update.

-Step 3: After you’ve set the required role for each app, click Save Roles to save all changes.
+Step 3: After you’ve set the required role for each app, select Save Roles to save all changes.

-Step 2: For each user, click the Assign Roles list and select the role you want to give the user for that app.
+Step 2: For each user, select the Assign Users Roles For This App list then select the role you want to give the user for that app.
 A draft tag is displayed for each user that you update.

-Step 3: After you’ve set the required role for each user, click Save Roles to save all changes.
+Step 3: After you’ve set the required role for each user, select Save Roles to save all changes.

 Company-level permissions let you assign company admin roles and specify which users can upload custom font styles for Conversations.

-Step 1: For each user, click the Assign Roles list and select the company-wide role you want to assign to the user.
+Step 1: For each user, select the Assign Users Roles For This Company list then select the company-wide role you want to assign to the user.
 A draft tag is displayed for each user that you update.

-Step 2: After you’ve set the required role for each user, click Save Roles to save all changes.
+Step 2: After you’ve set the required role for each user, select Save Roles to save all changes.

 The Roles Management screen provides a summary of the default and custom roles for your company.
-To navigate to the Roles Management screen, on the Company Settings page, click Manage Roles.
+To navigate to the Roles Management screen, on the Company Settings page, select Manage Roles.